tylerdave/OpenAPI-Tutorial/presentation/slides.md

 ???
 - I'm Dave Forgac and this is Ian Zelikman.
-- We used to work together on the API team at American Greetings, but he's since moved on to a different job at IBM Watson Health.
 - You can read our bios on the conference site if you want to know more.
 - One thing I would like to point out is that we are not affiliated with the OpenAPI Initiative.
 - We are simply users of and fans of the technology.